makrai/notes/levelt99-spreading-BBS.md

   * Appendix gives an overview of the selection algorithm.
 There are simple equations for the activation dynamics and the instantaneous selection probability of a lemma node, that is, the hazard rate of the lemma retrieval
-  * idea is that, for any smallest time interval, given that the selection conditions are satisfied, the selection probability of a lemma node equals the ratio of its activation to that of all the other lemma nodes (Luce rat)
+  * idea: for any smallest time interval, given that the selection conditions are satisfied, the selection probability of a lemma node equals the ratio of its activation to that of all the other lemma nodes (Luce rat)
   * the expectation of the retrieval time can be computed

 ## 5.2.
 Empirical RT support 9